Quốc Học – Huế High School for the Gifted: Admissions

 Admissions to Quốc Học is extremely competitive.
 In order to be considered, all applicants must meet the pre-requisite of good academic strength and good moral character in the last grade of junior high school.
-Most importantly, applicants must pass an entrance examination with decent scores in three required subjects (Math, Vietnamese Literature and English), in addition to one subject of the specialized classes.
+Most importantly, applicants must pass an entrance examination with decent scores in two required subjects (Math, Vietnamese Literature), and two other self-chosen subjects, in addition to one subject of the specialized classes.
 Every year, Quốc Học High School attracts more than 6,000 candidates from Thừa Thiên–Huế and other central provinces from whom nearly 400 are selected to be students.

 Educational models and programs

 Academics

 Since the academic year of 2012-2013, the school only organizes the specialized classes which follows the target of becoming a featured specialized school without the traditional ordinary classes.
 The specialized classes focus on one particular subject that students chose when they submitted their applications.
 Recently, Quoc Hoc - Huế has organizes about 40 classes of the following subjects: Mathematics, Physics, Chemistry, Biology, Computer Science, Vietnamese Literature, History, Geography, English, Japanese and French.
 The students in these classes have more academic hours than the students of other schools.
 The curriculum is extremely demanding, statistically equivalent to that of junior level through senior level in universities.
 This is why it is more difficult for students to be admitted in the specialized classes.
 The total number of students in one specialized class is limited under 30 in order for the students in the former to perform experiments easily and to receive more attention and directions from teachers.
 Quốc Học - Huế has 150 faculty staff members, which 40 hold a master's degree.